Artwork Installation by Mariwan Jalal installed in the Portsmouth Cathedral Nave

 Halabja is a city in Iraqi Kurdistan, widely known for the terrible chemical weapons attack of 1988.
 This formed part of the ‘Anfal’ campaign of persecution, which resulted in many Kurds fleeing Iraq and seeking refuge overseas.
 The large Kurdish community in Portsmouth, many of whom were originally from Halabja, have for many years held an annual ceremony of remembrance.

 Before 1988, Halabja was renowned for its beauty and culture.
-Gulan and our associates have conducted interviews to create a series of articles on the city’s art, theatre, music and sports.
-Together with essays on Halabja’s history, poetry and costumes, these were published in magazine format as part of the Journeys Festival International in 2020.
+Gulan and our associates have conducted interviews with people from Halabja to create a series of articles on the city’s art, theatre, music and sports.
+Together with essays written by experts on Halabja’s poetry and costumes, these articles are exhibited here in Portsmouth Cathedral as part of the Journeys Festival International.

 For more details about the exhibition, to arrange interviews or group visits please email firstname.lastname@example.org